mikemeredith/AHM_code/README.md

 ## Volume 2 (AHM2)

-The book is scheduled to appear in mid-October.
+The book appeared in October 2020 (with copyright dated 2021).
 The code here is based on the final proofs.